ThornTechPublic/PGPDecryptionLambda/README.md

 An ASC file is an Armored ASCII file that is generated as plain ASCII text.

-To create a ASC file to be used in the decryption process use the command:
+To create an ASC file to be used in the decryption process use the command:
 ```shell script
 gpg --export-secret-key -a username > private.asc
 ```